 - Types of extinguishing agents.

-Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: CPPFES2020A Conduct routine inspection and testing of fire extinguishers and fire blankets.
+Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following units of competency: CPPFES2020A Conduct routine inspection and testing of fire extinguishers and fire blankets & CPPFES2010A Inspect and test fire hose reels.

 There is a maximum number of 12 participants per program.